tldrproject/Sentiment-Analysis_v1/README.md

 **LABEL DECISION**
-We assumed snippets (from Rotten Tomatoes webpages) for reviews marked with ``fresh'' are positive, and those for reviews marked with ``rotten'' are negative.
+We assumed snippets (from Rotten Tomatoes webpages) for reviews marked with "fresh" are positive, and those for reviews marked with "rotten" are negative.

 To make sure that the polarity of the data is real and not happenstance,